rosen-bridge/operation/docs/watcher/deploy-docker.md

 cp env.template .env
 ```

+To view hidden .env later, use `ls -a`.

 ## Environment Variable Configs
 You can configure some Environment Variables when deploying with docker, you can find all of them [here](./env-references.md).